cambiotraining/sars-cov-2-genomics/04-consensus.md

 **Question 5**

-After filtering our table for gene _S_ (Spike gene), we can see a single mutation of type "disruptive_inframe_deletion" in sample IN27 position 21990.
+After filtering our table for gene _S_ (Spike gene), we can see only a couple of mutations of type "disruptive_inframe_deletion" in some of the samples at positions 21764 and 21990.
-To look at the reads with this mutation, we open the BAM file for this sample _IGV_:
+To look at the reads with this mutation, we open the BAM file for one of these samples in _IGV_ (for example sample IN22):

 - Go to <kbd>File → Load from file...</kbd>.
-- In the file browser that opens go to the folder `results/viralrecon/medaka` and select the file `IN27.primertrimmed.rg.sorted.bam` to open it.
+- In the file browser that opens go to the folder `results/viralrecon/medaka` and select the file `IN22.primertrimmed.rg.sorted.bam` to open it.
 - In the search box we can type "NC_045512.2:21990" which will zoom-in on the region around the deletion.

 From looking at the reads aligned to this position of the genome, we can see several of them containing a 3bp deletion.